platformio/platformio-core/docs/projectconf.rst

 ``platformio.ini`` has sections (each denoted by a ``[header]``) and key / value pairs within the sections.
-A sign ``#`` at the beginning of the line indicate a comment.
+A sign ``#`` at the beginning of the line indicates a comment.
 Comment lines are ignored.

 The sections and their allowable values are described below.